How to Paint a Room1st July 2021

 Designer Paint from F&P Interiors

-You can buy designer paint online or over the phone from us today.
-We offer FREE next working day delivery when orders are placed before midday to a UK delivery address, and sample pots and paint cards are also available.
+Step inside our paint store where you can buy designer paint online or over the phone from us today.
+All of our paint is mixed in the UK using the finest ingredients to create deeper, richer colours in a number of finished to use across your home.
+We offer FREE next working day delivery when orders are placed before midday to a UK delivery address and sample pots and paint cards are also available to order online.